antoniwan/blog/src/content/p/good-sheep.md

 The "CCJ is just broke and bitter" response is classic deflection - making it about individual criticism rather than systemic analysis.
 It's the same logic as "if you don't like America, leave it" - avoiding the actual points by attacking the messenger.

 The fast-pass mentality perfectly illustrates the problem: "I can afford to skip the abuse, so the abuse doesn't exist."
 But the fast-pass is part of the abuse system - paying extra to avoid the artificial suffering that shouldn't exist in the first place.
-It's like saying domestic violence isn't real because some people can afford private security.
+It's like saying food poisoning isn't real because some people can afford organic groceries.
+Everybody should be eating organic (I truly could care less about organic or the labels, MAKE THE FOOD HEALTHY!!).

 ## Too Much Individualism Is Wrecking Us